oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 >
 > - To produce deterministic output (see [Appendix F](#informative-producing-deterministic-sarif-log-files)) by avoiding path names that differ depending on the machine where the analysis tool runs.

-> EXAMPLE 1: In this example, the “top-level” property `PROJECTROOT` specifies a URI containing a username:
+> EXAMPLE 1: In this example, the "top-level" property `PROJECTROOT` specifies a URI containing a username:
 >
 > ```json
 > "originalUriBaseIds": {